nomad-hzb/nomad-hysprint/docs/step-by-step_user_guide/04-voila_analysis_tools.md

 There is a larger collection of Voila scripts available as well as the option to create your own Voila scripts for your customized visualization and analysis.
 Check this guide to find out how: [Make Your Own Voila Tool](../advanced_user_guide/make_your_own_voila.md).
 For further questions on what scripts are available, please contact our team.

-> **Please always stop the voila script running once you are done with it to release resources**
+> **Stop the voila scripts once you are done with them in order to release resources**

-> **Restart the voila between processes so that the information gets updated**
+> **Restart the voila script between processes so that the information gets updated**